Processes & Water Filters

 - Remove the pH strip from the contaminated water after a brief period of time has elapsed.

-- Compare the color on the end of the strip to the pH color chart found on the box of the pH strips.
+- Compare the color on the end of the strip to the pH color chart in Figure 4 of this manual page.

 - Record the pH and determine if the contaminated water is acidic or alkaline.

-- Test the pH of the contaminated water again with a pH strip.
+- Test the pH of the contaminated water again with a pH strip for 10 to 20 seconds.

 - Compare the color on the end of the strip to the pH color chart and record the final pH.
 If the pH is not between the range of 6.5 to 8.5, repeat step 5 - 8 until the pH meets the EPA standards.

-- Weigh the Erlenmeyer flask and calculate the weight of the added baking soda and record the data in the datasheet.
+- Weigh the beaker with the contaminated water + baking soda and record the data in the datasheet.

 3. Water Filter Design and Assembly

-- Add a ½ tsp of alum to the contaminated water.
-Mix the contaminated water well with a plastic spoon for 10 seconds.
+- Add around 0.5 g of alum to the contaminated water.
+Mix the contaminated water well for 10 seconds.
+Record the mass of alum added in the datasheet

-- Let the contaminated water rest for 20 minutes to allow for flocculation to occur.
-Note any changes observed in the mixture..
+- Let the contaminated water rest for 10-15 minutes to allow for flocculation to occur.
+Note any changes observed in the mixture.
+Your final coagulated & flocculated water sample should look like the one in Figure 10.

 - Based on the available materials in Table 1 and a funnel, design a water filter in your lab notes that will most efficiently filter the physical sediments with the following limitations: